Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Walking along the diagonal Pennsylvania Avenue from the White House to the United States Capitol Building is a classic stroll to include in your DC itinerary.

-The 1.2-mile stretch between the two government buildings is dubbed “America’s Main Street” and was one of the first planned streets in DC.
-The street is used for parades and protests – but is most notably known as the walking route that newly inaugurated presidents take to the White House after being sworn in at the Capitol.
+The 1.2-mile stretch between the two government buildings is dubbed “America’s Main Street” and was one of the first planned roads in DC.
+It is most notably known as the walking route that newly inaugurated presidents take to the White House after being sworn in at the Capitol.

 Penn Quarter Museums